-Tesla, Chinese Ev Brands Jostle For Limelight At German Fair
+Tesla, Chinese EV brands jostle for limelight at German fair

-Munich, Germany: One of the world's biggest auto shows opens in Munich on Monday, with Tesla ending a 10-year absence to jostle for the spotlight with Chinese rivals as the race for electric dominance heats up.
+One of the world's biggest auto shows opened in Munich on Monday, with Tesla ending a 10-year absence to jostle for the spotlight with Chinese rivals as the race for electric dominance heats up.

 Chancellor Olaf Scholz will officially inaugurate the IAA mobility show, held in Germany every two years, on Tuesday.

-But Monday's press preview will already give carmakers a chance to show off some of the new models that will be hitting the road soon.
+But carmakers used Monday's press preview as an early chance to show off some of the new models that will be hitting the road soon.

 The industry-wide shift towards electric vehicles will be front and centre at this week's fair, with Chinese carmakers out in force as they eye the European market.